-Please plan to arrive 90 minutes before the beginning of your ceremony.
-You will pick up your academic regalia (robe, hood and cap) and your name card and then report to the marshalling area.
-If you arrive late, you may not be able to participate in the ceremony.
+For a seamless convocation experience, please plan to arrive 90 minutes before your ceremony begins.
+Upon arrival, you will collect your academic regalia (robe, hood and cap) and name card before proceeding to the marshalling area.

-The graduand procession will enter the Pavilion 30 minutes prior to the start of the ceremony.
-Guests who wish to view the arrival of the procession are strongly encouraged to be seated at least 30 minutes before the start of the ceremony.
+The student procession will enter the Pavilion 30 minutes prior to the ceremony's start.
+To witness the procession, we recommend guests be seated at least 30 minutes beforehand.

-Once the procession of graduands is led by the marshals and ushers into the convocation site, the ceremony will consist of the following:
+After the procession of students is guided into the convocation pavilion, the ceremony will consist of the following elements:

 - Chancellor's remarks